loonalol/thinkpad-2015-hackintosh/README.md

 ###

 <h1 align="center">hey there 👋</h1>
-<li> Note: if you get a black screen on the internal display at boot, press "ctrl + shift + insert" and then any key 👋<li>
+<li> Note: if you get a black screen on the internal display at boot, press "ctrl + shift + insert" and then any key ⚫️<li>

 ###